 - Reported/observed dysfunctional eating patterns, intake more than body requirements

-- Identify inappropriate behaviors and consequences associated with overeating or weight gain.
+- Client will identify inappropriate behaviors and consequences associated with overeating or weight gain.

-- Demonstrate change in eating patterns and involvement in individual exercise program.
+- Client will demonstrate a change in eating patterns and involvement in individual exercise program.

-- Display weight loss with optimal maintenance of health.
+- Client will display weight loss with optimal maintenance of health.

 |Review individual cause for obesity (organic or nonorganic).||Identifies and influences choice of some interventions.|